Legal

 7. Data return and deletion on termination

-Upon termination or expiration of the services agreement, the Processor shall, at the Controller's election, return all Personal Data to the Controller in a structured, commonly used, and machine-readable format, or securely delete all Personal Data in the Processor's possession and certify such deletion in writing.
+Upon termination or expiration of the services agreement, the Processor shall, at the Controller's election, return all Personal Data to the Controller in a structured, commonly used, and machine-readable format, securely delete eligible Personal Data in the Processor's possession, or retain only the records required by law, contract, audit, or litigation hold and certify the selected action in writing.

 Notwithstanding the foregoing, the Processor may retain Personal Data to the extent required by applicable law, including FCRA record retention requirements and applicable state retention schedules.
 Any retained data shall continue to be protected in accordance with this DPA and shall be deleted promptly upon expiration of the applicable retention period.